Promignis/imapSmtp/IMAP.md

 ```

 ### Compiler
 Threre are 2 types of compilers, normal and streaming.
 Both take in in a JS object as defined above.
-It can be self generated or can be the output of the compiler.
+It can be self generated or can be the output of the parser.

 Normal Compiler gives back a command string.
 The stream compiler returns a stream that can be piped to the tcp socket.
 The stream compiler is used for commands